sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide2.md

       it maintains network rules & handles routing of traffic to Pods from inside or outside the cluster.
-   3. **Container Runtime (CRI)**: The software that is responsible for running containers (E.g containerd, docker etc.,)
+   3. **Container Runtime (CRI)**: The software that is responsible for running containers (E.g containerd, docker etc.,).
+K8's supports multiple container runtimes through the Container Runtime Interface (CRI).
    4. **Pods**: The smallest and simplest Kubernetes object.
-A pod represents a single instance of a running process in your cluster and can contain one or more containers.
+A pod represents a single instance of a running process/application in your cluster and can contain one or more containers.

    ![k8s_arch_3](assets/k8's_arch_3.png)